r-causal/tipr/paper.md

 We are interested in a Normally distributed unmeasured confounder, so we can use the `tip_rr_with_continuous()` function.
 The function `tip()` is an alias for this function.

-Let’s assume the relationship between the unmeasured confounder and exposure is 0.5 (`exposure_confounder_effect = 0.5`, meaning the difference in means between the exposure groups after standardizing the confounder is `0.5`), let's solve for the relationship between unmeasured confounder and outcome needed to tip the analysis (in this case, we are solving for `confounder_outcome_effect`).
+Let’s assume the relationship between the unmeasured confounder and exposure is 0.5 (`exposure_confounder_effect = 0.5`, meaning the difference in means between the exposure groups is `0.5`), let's solve for the relationship between unmeasured confounder and outcome needed to tip the analysis (in this case, we are solving for `confounder_outcome_effect`).

 ``` r
 tip(1.1, exposure_confounder_effect = 0.5)